barrucadu/barrucadu.co.uk/blog/2011-12-07 01:28 Using tinyurl as a file hosting service.md

 ### Usage

-The `tinyupload` script takes a filename, and an encryption method (gzip, bzip2, or xz).
+The `tinyupload` script takes a filename, and an optional compression method (gzip, bzip2, or xz, default is gzip).
 The `tinydownload` script takes an index file URL (produced by tinyupload).

     $ tinyupload $file xz
     $ tinydownload $uri